 You, YHWH, reign forever; your throne endures from generation to generation.

 Why do you always forget us?
 Why do you forsake us so long?

-There is a request for a happy ending, but there is no promise of it.
+There was a request for a happy ending, but there was no promise of it.

-Some of the greatest Biblical prayers are earnest prayers of lament:
+Some of the greatest Biblical prayers were earnest in their lament:

-There is an awful lot of death and destruction, wailing and tears, great sadness and overwhelming loss in the Bible.
+There was an awful lot of death and destruction, wailing and tears, great sadness and overwhelming loss in the Bible.
 Why?
-Because it is part of our human condition.
-And the Tenakh does not shy away from highlighting all the emotions facing humanity.
-There are a lot of ugly truths in the Bible… depravity, scandal, rape, murder, sexism, greed.
-It is a sad reflection of humanity but it does not gloss over these painful aspects of life.
+Because it was part of our human condition.
+The Tanakh does not shy away from highlighting all the emotions facing humanity.
+There were a lot of ugly truths in the Bible… depravity, scandal, rape, war, murder, sexism, greed.
+It was a sad reflection of humanity but it did not gloss over these painful aspects of life.
 If the Bible only showed the happy and glorious moments of history how could we come to a full understanding of the human condition?
 How could we understand our need for a powerful, loving, God?
-Tears are a part of our life.
-But the Bible does not just give a play by play account of the failures of humanity.
-It also offers great hope:
+Tears have always been a part of human life.
+But the Bible does not just give a play by play account of the failures of humanity, it also offers great hope:

 God takes account… for those who love YHWH, our great sadness is the hard birth pangs that will lead to great joy.
 From the depths of despair YHWH becomes our Deliverer:

 The ropes of death entangled me, and the anguish of Sheol overcame me; I was confronted by trouble and sorrow.

 Then I called on the name of YHWH: “O YHWH, deliver my soul!”